MuhammadAbrar318404/CS50P_WEEK4_LIBRARIES/README.md

 ### 6. Bitcoin Price Calculator

 In `bitcoin.py`, I implemented a program that calculates the cost of buying a certain amount of Bitcoins.
 The program expects the user to specify the number of Bitcoins they want to buy as a command-line argument.
 Then, it queries the CoinDesk API to fetch the current price of Bitcoin and calculates the total cost.

-These projects offered a diverse range of challenges and helped me deepen my Python skills.